Govind-techie/LeetCode/README.md

 - **Problem 278: First Bad Version**
   Find the first bad version in a sequence using **binary search**, optimizing the search process to **O(log n) time complexity**.

+- **Problem 31: Merge Two Sorted Arrays**
+  Merge two sorted arrays into one sorted array in place.
+The problem is solved efficiently by starting from the end of the arrays and filling the result in a backward direction.
+The time complexity is **O(m + n)**.

 ---

 ### 🔥 Medium Problems